rederyk/pwnagotchi_GPSD-ng/README.md

 ## UI
 The "compact_view" option show gps informations, on one line, in rotation:
-- Lat,Long (Alt) # Alt is in meters
+- Lat,Long
+- Fix information
 - Device source
-- Fix information
+- Speed, (Alt) # Speed is in metters/s and Alt is in meters

 If the "compact_view" is not set, information are displayed like gps_more.

 ## Handshake
-- Set gps position to bettercap
+- Set gps position to bettercap (it's also done on internet_available)
 - Saves position informations into "gps.json" (compatible with Wigle and webgpsmap)

 ## Bettercap